BETH NIELSEN CHAPMAN | Thursday, July 10 | 7:30 PM at the AUUF

-Sundilla will present legendary guitar virtuoso Ruth Wyand in concert on Thursday, March 28.
+Some bucket lists will become shorter when Sundilla presents Beth Nielsen Chapman in concert on Thursday, July 10.
 Showtime at the AUUF (450 E. Thach Avenue in Auburn) is 7:30.
-Advance tickets are just $20 and can be found at Spicer’s Music, Ross House Coffee, Foodie’s, and online at www.sundillamusic.com; admission at the door is $25.
-Students can pay just $15 at the door.
-Free coffee, tea, water and food will be available, and the audience is welcome to bring their own favorite food or beverage.
-And to make a great concert even greater, The Honey Badgers will open the show!
-In addition to […] Read more »
+A limited number of $25 Advance tickets are available and can be found at Spicer’s Music, Ross House Coffee, and online at sundillamusic.com.
+Admission at the door will be $30, and $15 for students.
+Free coffee, tea, water and food will be available, and the audience is invited to bring their own favorite food or beverage.
+If you’re not familiar with Beth Nielsen Chapman and wonder why seeing her in […] Read more »

 Review of Dirk Hamilton’s “Touch and Go”